Antony-gitau/Antony-gitau/README.md

                                                      Engineer in making

 ---
 Antony spends his day tinkering with electronics and exploring datasets.
 He is a Juniour Data Scientist and Embedded Systems Engineer.
-He is also a student Biomedical engineering.
+He is also a student Biomedical engineer.

 ---
   Skills